NotSinan/DreamBotQuester/README.md

 1. Open the DreamBot client.
 2. Select the script in the Script Manager and click the "Start" button.
-3. Select the quest in the script's GUI and click the "Start" button.
+3. Select the quest to perform in the script's GUI and click the "Start" button.

 # Contributing